ogrodje/ogrodje-reporting/README.md

 # Ogrodje Reporting

-This is experimental project built for the collection of metrices.
+This is experimental project built for the collection of Ogrodje Podcast metrics.

 ## Usage